RedFaces: Biography

-RedFaces are a 3-piece indie rock band formed in Dronfield, Derbyshire in 2012 when the 3 founding members were still at school.
-Originally performing covers they quickly started adding original material to their live set and soon began attracting the attention of the local music community with their energetic live performances.
+RedFaces were a 3-piece indie rock band formed in Dronfield, Derbyshire in 2012 when the 3 founding members were still at school.
+Originally performing covers, they quickly started adding original material to their live set and soon began attracting the attention of the local music community with their energetic live performances.

 The band gained an early fan in Dean Jackson, from BBC Introducing in the East Midlands, after they uploaded an early demo, leading to the band being invited to perform on the Allotment stage at the YNOT Festival in 2014.

 In January 2015 the band uploaded a new track, "Katie Come Home" to BBC Introducing, which led to widespread interest from the UK Record Industry.
 The track also received widespread radio play on both local BBC stations as well as Huw Stephens from Radio 1, and John Kennedy from Radio X.

 BBC Introducing invited the band to again play YNOT Festival, this time on the large second stage, The Quarry.
 Despite an early afternoon slot the tent was filled to its capacity of 2000.

 The band played at T in The Park in July 2015.
 In August of where invited to open the Leeds Festival on the DTTR stage on the Thursday night of the festival, having impressed the promoters earlier in the year when performing at Live At Leeds.

 The band released their first single "Kerosene" on 16 December 2016, under RCA. and commenced their first full UK tour in support of the single on 20 January 2017, staying out on the road until the beginning of March.
 "Kerosene" received airplay from Huw Stephens and Phil Taggart on BBC Radio 1, as well as being added to the evening playlist for Radio X. The accompanying video for "Kerosene", shot on location in Sheffield and Derbyshire, was added to the MTV Rocks playlist.